 34. Watermelon Plant (Pilea Cadieri)

 The watermelon plant is another common houseplant that is also pet safe.
-It is also called the aluminium plant and it is a North African plant that is common in many households for its beautiful and pleasing look.
+It is also called the aluminum plant and it is a North African plant that is common in many households for its beautiful and pleasing look.
 They are great indoor plants and do not need bright sunlight to thrive.

 35. Dwarf Palm (Charmaedorea Elegans)